r3ps4J/r3_prospecting/README.md

 Any changes to this script should link back to me.
 You can always make a pull request if you have good extra stuff.

 ### License
-r3_prospecting - Prospecting handler for QBCore.
+r3_prospecting - Prospecting handler.

-Copyright (C) 2023 r3ps4J
+Copyright (C) 2025 r3ps4J

 This program Is free software: you can redistribute it And/Or modify it under the terms Of the GNU General Public License As published by the Free Software Foundation, either version 3 Of the License, Or (at your option) any later version.